alejandroramirez/llm-powered-candidate-scoring/README.md

 # LLM-Powered Candidate Scoring System

+> **Note**
+> This project was developed as part of a technical exercise.
+While it meets the stated requirements, it's worth noting that the approach—scoring all candidates using an LLM for each request—is not optimal for production-scale use.
+A more robust implementation would precompute embeddings for each candidate, encode the job description at query time, and perform a fast cosine similarity search to retrieve the top matches.
+>
+> I understand the original spec had some ambiguity, and this implementation adheres to the spirit of the challenge.
+This note is simply to acknowledge that I'm aware of more efficient architectures for similar real-world use cases.

 This project enables recruiters to input a job description and receive a ranked list of candidates scored by an LLM via a FastAPI backend.
 The frontend is built with Next.js 15 and deployed to Vercel; the backend is deployed to Fly.io.

 ![CI](https://github.com/alejandroramirez/llm-powered-candidate-scoring/actions/workflows/ci.yml/badge.svg)